ryanvanmass/ryanvanmass.github.io/_posts/2022/May/2022-05-31-PFSense-on-Linode.md

 ![Image3](/assets/2022/PFSense-On-Linode/Image%203.png)

-4. Boot into Rescue Mode with the installed disk mounted to `/dev/sda` and access your Linode via the console
+4. Boot into Rescue Mode with the installation disk mounted to `/dev/sda` and access your Linode via the console

 ![Image4](/assets/2022/PFSense-On-Linode/image%204.png)